nasa-jpl/ASSESS/README.md

 # Automatic Semantic Search Engine for Suitable Standards

 ## Getting Started
-There are a few main components ASSESS provides:
+There are a few main components to ASSESS:
-- React front-end applications
+- A React front-end
-- Fast API server
+- A FastAPI server
-- Elastcisearch server with data indices
+- An Elastcisearch server with 3 data indices (main index, system logs, and user statistics)
+- Kibana for viewing data

 `docker-compose.yml` shows the software stack.
 You can connect to the stack using `docker-compose up`